joegoggins/joegoggins.github.io/source/_posts/2013-10-02-hello-octopress.markdown

 categories:
 ---

-This here blog will soon be the location of http://thenerdings.blogspot.com, once I migrate everything over.....
+This here blog is the new location of http://thenerdings.blogspot.com...

 Octopress and Jekyll seem awesome!
 I'm jazzed to be able to write in my tricked-out text editor, use git + github.io/github-pages to deploy, and to develop blog posts the way I develop code.
 It jives with how I roll.
 For a dude who gets huffy-puffy when the pointy-clicky things fight me, a blogging platform made for hackers seems like a wonderful thing...here we go.